turingschool-examples/frontend-mod-1-prework/day_2/questions.md

 ### 5. Name and describe two additional array methods.

-One example is an `array pop method` which has a close to opposite effect as the example above - array push method.
+One example is an `Array Pop Method` which has a close to opposite effect as the example above - array push method.
 The pop method removes the last item in an array.
 See example below:

 `var animals = animals.pop;`

 The expected output when you log it would be:<br>
 `Array ["zebra", "giraffe", "elephant"]`

-Another example is an `array unshift method`.
+Another example is an `Array Unshift Method`.
 This adds one or more items to the array.
 But this time, it adds them at the beginning of the array instead of at the end.
 See example below:

 `var animals = animals.unshift("buffalo", "cheetah");`